harrynwosu/harry-shorter/README.md

 # harry-shorter

 This application is my own personal implementation of a URL shortener, converting long and verbose website links to shorter and manageable ones.
 Think _Bit.ly_ or _TinyUrl_.
+The name was supposed to be bear a rather humorous similarity to _Harry Potter_.
+Hope you like it!😁

 #### To-do / Coming soon: